Automatic Speech Recognition¶

-The outstanding feature of the Google Speech API is the possibility to add keywords, which can improve the recognition quality a lot!
+The outstanding feature of the Google Speech API is the possibility to add keywords (also available in Amazon Transcribe), which can improve the recognition quality a lot!

 We automatically send words and phrases from your metadata (title, artist, chapters, track names, tags, etc.) to Google and you can add additional keywords manually (see screenshot above).